gromacs/gromacs/docs/release-notes/2022/major/highlights.rst

 interested in your feedback on how well the new release works on your simulations and hardware.
 The new features are:

+* Free-energy kernels are accelerated using SIMD, which make free-energy calculations up to three times as fast when using GPUs
 * New transformation pull coordinate allows arbibrary mathematical transformations of one of more other pull coordinates
 * Cool quotes music play list